sargimo/Assignment-3-take-2/CONTRIBUTING.md

 - Constants should be named as CONSTANT_VALUE.

 #### Semicolons/Quotes
-- Always use semicolons to close statements.
+- Use semicolons to close statements.
 - Prefer double quotes with nested single quotes.

 #### Commenting